 From wine to cheese, lawnmowers to USB sticks, the potential pitfalls in translating product descriptions are myriad.
 Not only are there nuanced differences between translated versions of individual verbs and adjectives, but different languages also employ different cultural and technical referents.

 Be it for a degree, a birth certificate, or an electrical goods safety certificate, translated versions of official documents are often important requirements for conducting personal and business affairs around the world.
 To avoid delays in getting something approved, such as a visa or a product launch, credible technical translation is a must.

 Manufacturing, performing arts, film production and more often require simple but precise communication about how certain technologies can be used.
 Technical operators and planners need to be able to compare different machines, and gain a quick grasp of their capabilities, so as to meet capacity and avoid accidents.

+What is technical translation today?
 Technical translation remains, and will perhaps always remain, a difficult, specialized and wholly necessary field.
 Changes are afoot, however, that are making the process easier for everyone involved, increasing both the availability and quality of high-quality technical translation.
 First of all, with advances in communications technology and online networks, expert local interpreters are becoming more readily accessible.
 The increase in digital communication across the globe makes cross-checking and corroboration faster and easier.

 Second, new tools such as ‘translation memory’ (TM) software have become available, and are getting increasingly sophisticated.
 TM refers to a database of previously translated units of text that are used to aid human translators.
 TM software can provide suggestions, and references, to any technical translator, drawing on a vast bank of similar translations from the past.